-Figure 24.
+Figure 6-6.
 Timing Diagram for SMBus ALERT

-(1) The value of the Slave Address Byte is determined by the settings of the A0 and A1 pins.
-Refer to Table 2.
+1. The value of the Slave Address Byte is determined by the settings of the A0 and A1 pins.
+Refer to Table 6-2.

-Figure 25.
+Figure 6-7.
 Typical Register Pointer Set

-7.5.5.3.1 High-Speed I2C Mode
+6.5.5.3.1 High-Speed I2C Mode

 When the bus is idle, both the SDA and SCL lines are pulled high by the pullup resistors.
 The master generates a start condition followed by a valid serial byte containing high-speed (HS) master code 00001XXX.
 This transmission is made in fast (400 kHz) or standard (100 kHz) (F/S) mode at no more than 400 kHz.
-The device does not acknowledge the HS master code, but does recognize it and switches its internal filters to support 2.94 MHz operation.
+The device does not acknowledge the HS master code, but does recognize the code and switches the internal filters to support 2.94 MHz operation.